andyli/blog/content/posts/2008/2008-08-06_movies-wall-e-movies-the-motorcycle-diaries.md

 Wall-E is a great 3D animation movie.
 I heard people saying the movie is so boring, but I really found it meaningful and funny.
-Maybe people are expecting a movie for children, which can make them laugth and have fun, but I think Wall-E is a animation for adults, at least I was watching it seriously.
+Maybe people are expecting a movie for children, which can make them laugh and have fun, but I think Wall-E is a animation for adults, at least I was watching it seriously.